mstksg/inCode/copy/entries/singletons-2.md

 store inside `MkSomeDoor` -- it gives our pattern matchers the ability to deduce the `s` type.
 Without it, the `s` would be lost forever.

-Imagine if `MkSomeDoor` did not have the `Sing`:
+If `MkSomeDoor` did not have the `Sing`:

 ```haskell
 data SomeDoor where
     MkSomeDoor  :: Door s -> SomeDoor       -- no Sing s ???
 ```

-It would then be impossible to write `closeSomeOpenedDoor`:
+It would then be impossible to write `closeSomeOpenedDoor` in a way that only works on opened doors:

 ```haskell
 closeSomeOpenedDoor :: SomeDoor -> Maybe SomeDoor